-Joanna Grinsted BSc (Hons)
+Joanna Grinsted BSc (Hons), RNutr

 Jo graduated from King's College London in 2003 with a BSc (Hons) in Nutrition.
 Since then her work has focused on disseminating research and information within the food industry.
 This has included acting as a freelance nutrition consultant and spending time working as the Communications Manager for an obesity charity.
 Jo is also a qualified teacher and has taught children at both primary and secondary school, with a particular interest in teaching Food Technology.
 Jo joined Sugar Nutrition UK as Nutrition Information Officer in January 2014.
-She is a member of the Nutrition Society, the Nutritionists in Industry group and the Association for the Study of Obesity.
+She is a Registered Nutritionist and is a member of the Nutrition Society, the Nutritionists in Industry group and the Association for the Study of Obesity.